Nick Drake: Death

 On 2 December 1974, after a service in the Church of St Mary Magdalene, Tanworth-in-Arden, Drake's remains were cremated at Solihull Crematorium and his ashes interred under an oak tree in the church's graveyard.
-The funeral was attended by around fifty mourners, including friends from Marlborough, Aix, Cambridge, London, Witchseason, and Tanworth.
+The funeral was attended by around fifty mourners, including friends from Marlborough, Aix, Cambridge, London, Tanworth and Witchseason Productions.
 Referring to Drake's tendency to compartmentalise relationships, Brian Wells observed that many met each other for the first time that morning.
 His mother recalled "a lot of his young friends came up here.
 We'd never met many of them."